Computer-Aided Design (CAD)

 Figure: Example of Parametric Modeling.
 Note that each detail is dimensioned, resulting in a precise model.

 When bringing a model to production stages, parametric takes the cake without question.
 Not only are dimensions critical to producing repeatable products.
-But some CAD software provides integrated CAM packages to take it a step further.
+But some CAD software provides integrated CAM packages to take it further.

 CAM, or Computer Aided Manufacturing: is commonplace in today’s world.
 Simply put, CAM is software that automates manufacturing processes by generating tool paths for a machine to output raw material.
 So, combined with the dimensions provided by parametric modeling, CAM is a step that naturally follows.